gdgrid/gd/README.md

 # Pagination disabled.
 To enable it, you must specify quantity of records
 # in the "totalCount" configuration parameter:
 # $table->plugin()->setConfig('pagination', ['totalCount' => ???]);

 $table->disableEmbedPlugin('pagination');

-# Can Format the table cells content value:
+# Can Format the table cells content values:
 # $table->setFormatAll(['truncate' => 5]);
 # $table->formatter()->mergeFormats([['strtoupper', []]]);
 # $table->setFormat([